SiliconLabs/wiseconnect/docs/release-notes/index.md

 ## Known Issues

 - I2C High-Speed mode is not working as expected.
-- SSI bitrate above 10 Msps is not working as expected.
+- SSI bitrate above 10 Mbps is not working as expected.
 - DUT is getting hanged while continuously publishing data in the embedded MQTT application during power save mode.
 - BLE notification and Continuous BG scan are not working as expected.
-- On BRD4325B A02 boards, BLE radio's range is 4-5m.
+- BLE radio's range of 4-5m for BRD4325B A02 boards, .
 - Intermittent Bus thread hang issue with LWIP external stack.
 - The "Browser File Viewer" plugin has issues.
 It can't render the last image included in the markdown files and has observed issues accessing some hyperlinks.
+- Known issues in ble per and wlan rf features
+- Data rates are not effecting on the dut with 11b, 11g, 11n modes.
+- BLE connection is not happening when power save is enabled in BLE-Central application

 ### SOC